Spiritual Gifts

 Key Concepts of Paul in Salvation – Romans

 The Apostle Paul emphasized righteousness, faith, redemption, and justification in his letter to the Romans.
+What concepts of Paul do we see in this powerful book?

 By Mark D. Harris